 The following is required to start a transcription service business:

 Starting your own transcription business requires juggling at times.
 It requires a business plan, a website, online and offline marketing, execution of work, and perhaps a need to hire qualified transcriptionists.
-This would depend on how much you want your business to grow.
+Of course, this would depend on how much you want your business to grow.

-Transcriptionists should think about starting their own business only if they plan to become a large transcription services provider.
-You can contact companies that help build transcription websites and market them.
+Transcriptionists should start their own business only if they plan to become a large transcription services provider.
+Then, you can contact companies that help build transcription websites and market them.
 These companies can be found by searching for online consultants on Google, Yahoo, or MSN.
 Make sure the company has developed and marketed transcription websites.
 One company that has built several transcription websites is www.gmrwebteam.com.

 Whether you are working from home as a general transcriptionist or running a full-service transcription business, here are some marketing activities that will help you acquire more customers: